mvilrokx/autd-js-front-end-dev-guide/chapter-3/README.md

 $ npm run build
 ```

-and then re-loading our browser window.
-When you look at the compiled code now, you will that there is a big difference between your source code, and the code created by Babel.
+and then reloading our browser window.
+When you look at the compiled code now, you will notice that there is a big difference between your source code, and the code created by Babel.

 These 2 steps (recompiling the JavaScript and refreshing the browser window) will have to be performed every time we make the slightest change to our JavaScript.
 This might not seem like a big deal, but I can tell you from experience, this gets very annoying very quickly.
 Worse, over time, it will actually slow down your iterations: you will try to avoid these steps as much as possible, writing a lot more code between compile/refresh cycles.
 When you eventually do compile/refresh to see what all that beautiful code you wrote actually does, you will eventually get errors or unexpected results.
 Because you wrote a lot more code since the last iteration, it will be a lot harder to track down your errors.
 Let's fix both these issues.